nextest-rs/nextest/site/src/book/reusing-builds.md

 # Reusing builds

-In some cases, it can be useful to separate out building tests and running them.
-Nextest has experimental support for serializing metadata on one machine, and then using that to run tests on another machine.
+In some cases, it can be useful to separate out building tests from running them.
+Nextest supports serializing test metadata on one machine, and then using that to run tests on another machine.

 ## Terms